The Ocala Skatepark opens to the public on Saturday, May 18! Join us for this Grand Opening event!

 Skateboarding is the second fastest growing sport, second only to snowboarding.
 It is more popular (among youth ages six to seventeen) than baseball.
 It is estimated there are 4,000 skateboarders in the city of Ocala and 22,000 in Marion County; generally 6.8% of the population using national averages.
 These statistics demonstrate a cultural shift in recreational pursuits.

-Finally, after years of discussion, planning and budgeting, The City of Ocala will construct Ocala's first skate park in Tuscawilla Park.
+Finally, after years of discussion, planning and budgeting, The City of Ocala constructed Ocala's first community skate park in Tuscawilla Park.
 Tuscawilla is ideally situated in downtown Ocala with easy access via automobile, foot, bicycle or public transportation.

 On Wednesday, December 12, 2018, a large crowd of elected officials, CEP members, city employees, media, excited skaters and BMX bikers gathered to witness a moment they had all been waiting on – for years!